elfhosted/elfhosted.com/docs/app/gotosocial.md

 Assuming your ElfHosted username is `batman`, and you have your own domain, `awesomeburger.com`, and you want `social.awesomburger.com` to point to your ElfHosted GoToSocial instance.

-Create an A record on your domain, pointing `social.awesomeburger.com` to `batman-gotosocial.elfhosted.com`.
+Create a CNAME record on your domain, pointing `social.awesomeburger.com` to `batman-gotosocial.elfhosted.com`.

 Purchase the [custom domain addon](https://store.elfhosted.com/product/gotosocial-custom-domain-addon/), and set the CNAME to `social.awesomeburger.com`.